-An RFA is a formal statement that solicits research applications in a well-defined scientific area to accomplish specific program objectives.
-An RFA also indicates the estimated amount of funds set aside for the competition, the estimated number of awards to be made, whether cost sharing is required, and the application submission date(s).

-Oftentimes the development and issuance of a PA, PAR, or RFA require a number of coordinated research and management activities.
-For example, scientific initiatives requiring the development of large infrastructures or multidisciplinary teams to address complex research questions and translate basic discoveries into the clinic often need coordination and access to additional resources that is best accomplished through a Cooperative Agreement (U-type grant) mechanism.
+A Request for Applications (RFA) is defined as a formal statement that invites grant or cooperative agreement applications in a well-defined scientific area to accomplish specific program objectives.
+The RFA indicates the estimated amount of funds set aside for the competition, and submitted applications usually are reviewed by the Institute that issued the RFA.
+The development and issuance of RFAs is required for a number of research activities, such as cooperative agreements, etc. For example, scientific initiatives requiring the development of large infrastructures or multidisciplinary teams to address complex research questions and translate basic discoveries into the clinic often need coordination and access to additional resources that is best accomplished through cooperative agreements.

 Contracts or Requests for Proposals (RFPs) are used when the principal purpose of the transaction is the acquisition of property or services to support NCI-directed research activities.
 Funds are set aside for these institute-initiated research activities.
-RFP concepts for research and development (R&D) contracts must be reviewed and approved by the NCI Scientific Program Leadership (SPL) Committee before formal concept review by the extramural Board of Scientific Advisors (BSA).
+RFP concepts for research and development (R & D) contracts must be reviewed and approved by the NCI Scientific Program Leadership (SPL) Committee before formal concept review by the extramural Board of Scientific Advisors (BSA).
 The NCI maximizes opportunities to support investigator-initiated research.
 To that end, the NCI uses contracts and master agreements for projects that procure research and supporting services to fulfill program objectives and are justified by a strong scientific rationale and NCI research priority.

-As scientific opportunities are identified, it is critically important that the development, scientific review, and approval of PA, RFA, and RFP concepts be coordinated with budgetary planning.
+As scientific opportunities are identified, it is critically important that the development, scientific review, and approval of RFA and RFP concepts be coordinated with budgetary planning.
 Furthermore, to implement new initiatives, the resources for new and/or expanded activities will have to come from discontinuing support for specific ongoing activities that either have achieved their goals or are no longer high programmatic priorities.
 Therefore, the NCI must have a very thorough and stringent process for reviewing and approving all initiatives.
-Listed below are the NCI processes for the development, approval, and issuance of RFAs and RFPs.
-The procedures for PAs and PARs are essentially the same as those described for RFAs.
+The NCI process for the development, approval, and issuance of RFAs is described below.